 As a Transition Between Selling a Home and Buying a New One

-A sale-leaseback is great for people who are looking to sell their home, particularly when the market is skewed towards sellers and inventory is low.
+A residential sale-leaseback is great for people who are looking to sell their home, particularly when the market is skewed towards sellers and inventory is low.
 It can give people the chance to find their dream home or even to build it from the ground up.
 It buys time to make the transition, allowing people to avoid moving all their belongings multiple times.
-It takes the time crunch out of house hunting.
+It takes the rush out of house hunting.

 To Take Advantage of the Housing Market and Avoid Market Decline